Inspire a Love for Winter with Earth-Friendly Ice Art

 As responsible stewards of the environment, finding ways to create art with children that reduces the amount of glitter and paper is an environmental choice that benefits our planet.

 To begin, you really only need containers, a water source, and loose parts made up from a collection of cuttings from your school garden or school yard.
 We use our mud kitchen year round and keep a wide variety of baking tins in the mud kitchen that are useful for making ice art, like ice wreaths.

 Mud Kitchen Ice Muffins

-In this activity, we used a bundt pan to collect the cuttings from the garden that would add a natural splash of colour and interest to our winter garden.
-You can either add a ribbon into the pan to freeze, or wrap the ribbon around the completed wreath to hang it from trees, seeds or other areas high enough that the ribbon will not pose a choking hazard.
+To make an ice wreath, we used a bundt pan to collect the cuttings from the garden that would add a natural splash of colour and interest to our winter garden.
+You can either add a ribbon or twine into the pan to freeze, or wrap the twine around the completed wreath to hang it from trees for a festive addition to your winter landscape.
 This activity was inspired by The Artful Parent.
 You can see her post with step by step instructions for making ice wreaths here.